 Nine-year-old Diana longs to return to Odesa, Ukraine, where she resides on the terraced hills overlooking a small harbor on the Black Sea.

 The only item from home Diana has is a red and white polka-dot stuffed toy octopus.
 She misses her cat.
-“She is fluffy and gentle and so sweet to play with — and she loves to eat a lot,” Diana says.
+“She is fluffy and gentle and so sweet to play with — and she loves to eat a lot,” Diana said.
 “She stayed in Odesa with my dad.”

 Lord, we come before You to pray for Diana, whose life has been turned upside down by the crisis in Ukraine.
 Lay Your comforting blanket of love around her and restore her sense of security and wholeness.
 Calm her anxious heart and mind.
 Show Diana Your love by sending kind and compassionate people her way to give her and her family the support and care they need during this challenging time.